Electric Car Insurance

 What happens if I'm leasing the battery?

-To reduce the cost of buying an electric car, some manufacturers (such as Renault and Nissan) offer the chance to buy the car and lease its battery separately.
+To reduce the cost of buying an electric car, some manufacturers (like Renault and Nissan) let you buy the car and lease its battery separately.

-The monthly lease amount is typically less than two full tanks of fuel – saving you no money on running costs but doing a fair bit for the environment.
+The monthly lease usually costs less than two full tanks of fuel.
+That means you're not just saving money on running costs, but you're also doing a fair bit for the environment!

-You should notify us when taking out your policy if you're leasing the battery.
-If the car is written off, we need to make sure the payouts for the car and its battery go to their respective owners.
-If you own the battery, its value is combined with that of your car – this then makes up your car's market value.
+You should let us know when you take out your policy if you're leasing the battery.
+If the car is written off, we need to make sure the money for the car and its battery go to the right people.